cdl-geneseo/geneseo-dictionary/G/Googlies.md

 # Googlies

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Googlies

 Created by  Unknown User (crk4), last modified by  Unknown User (spc14) on Apr 10, 2019

 n.
 Mucous-like build-up at inner corner of the eyes; &quot;Wipe your eyes, you have ''googlies'' in them.&quot; Results: 15% of those surveyed knew this word; and 50% of the people that knew the word, learned the word at Geneseo.
 Conclusion: This word is not local to Geneseo, and its use is somewhat limited.
 Source: Dictionary of Geneseo English, Spring 1999 - Kocher Results: 16% of those surveyed knew this word in 2006, and of those who recognized the word, 0% believe the word to be specific to Geneseo.
 Conclusion: This word has limited use and is not specific to Geneseo.-C Adam5% of students surveyed knew this word, and 50% of these students had learned the word at Geneseo.(Klein, E-H, 2008)As of 2012, 2% of students surveyed know this word, 100% believe it is of local origins.(Goodwin, G-M, 2012)As of 2019, 0% of students surveyed knew this word.
 9.1% of students surveyed believe this word originated in Geneseo.
 This word is obsolete.
 (Cannioto, G-M, 2019)